 Seeking a new generation of Shooting stars

 Athletes from more than 40 countries have competed at the last three Paralympic Games.
-Sweden and South Korea have historically been the most successful nations, while China proved particularly strong at Rio 2016.
-Zhang Cuiping won two gold medals and a silver in Rifle events to follow up her tally of six medals gained at the two previous Games.
+Sweden and the Republic of Korea have historically been the most successful nations, while China proved particularly strong at Rio 2016.
+Zhang Cuiping won two gold medals and a silver in rifle events to follow up her tally of six medals gained at the two previous Games.

-Iran is another country that has enjoyed recent Shooting Para Sport success.
-Sareh Javanmardi won two Pistol events at Rio 2016 and was voted the International Paralympic Committee Athlete of the Month for September 2016 in recognition of her performance.
+The Islamic Republic of Iran is another country that has enjoyed recent para shooting success.
+Sareh Javanmardi won two pistol events at Rio 2016 and was voted the International Paralympic Committee Athlete of the Month for September 2016 in recognition of her performance.

 A:Because the event involves shooting 40 shots in each of three positions – standing, kneeling and prone – to give a total of 120 shots.
 Shooting time lasts two hours 45 minutes, with the top-ranked participants then battling for medals in a one-hour final.
 The event gets its nickname from the degree of stamina and mental strength needed to compete.